 In the present ownership for 35 years, it is estimated that Lotus 47 GT – 04 had not been raced for 36 years.

 In recent years the Lotus 47 Snorkel car has been raced in the Heritage Grand Touring Car Challenge Series and selected historic races and also been to Goodwood for the 2012 Lotus celebration at the Festival of Speed in June.
 Amongst numerous other events, this car is also eligible for the Historic Sports Car Club GT & SR Championship for the Guards Trophy.

-Although the FIA papers currently need renewing for Appendix K Group 4, this FIA eligible important historic Group 4 GT is totally restored, equipped with with racing seats and roll cage, and comes in race tune running on Weber DCOE 45s.
-Preparation for the 2016 race season would require adherence to any series rules as well as well as running through normal servicing and routine spanner checks.
+This important historic Group 4 GT is totally restored, equipped with with racing seats and roll cage, and comes in race tune running on Weber DCOE 45s.
+Preparation would require adherence to any series rules as well as well as running through normal servicing and routine spanner checks.
 At present running on standard front wheels, with standard Armstrong dampers, there is a brand new pair of standard magnesium rear wheels with the car to replace the wider split rim semi slicks fitted at present.

 Link to Classic & Sportscar Better by Miles: Lotus 26R vs 47 article :-

 The Historic Lotus Register by John Bolding lists the histories of the Type 46 Europa road car and the Lotus 47 race car as follows:-